Architect95/ffunc/README.md

 ### `fsubstr(x, start, stop)`

-Drop-in replacement for `substr()`, optimised for speed.
+Drop-in replacement for `substr()`, optimised for speed over vectors.
 The majority of the speed gain is due to parallelisation.

 As with `substr()`, the resulting substrings can be assigned to, using `fsubstr(x, start, stop) <- value`.